 Eligible staff who do not enroll for medical coverage may qualify to receive a portion of the employee premium in their taxable salary.
 Staff applying for this option must certify they are covered by another medical plan before they can elect the cash option.

-Dental insurance is provided by the College beginning the first day of the month coincident with or following the date of employment to all regular staff who are appointed at least 1,350 hours per year (65% of full-time).
+Dental insurance is provided by the College beginning the first day of the month coincident with or following the date of employment to all regular staff who are appointed at least 1,560 hours per year (75% of full-time) and to employees hired prior to January 1, 2018, that are appointed 1,350 hours per year (65% of full time).
 Employee premiums are paid by the College.
 Dependent coverage is available through pre-tax payroll reduction.
 Domestic Partner coverage is available through post-tax deduction.
-For detailed information see Human Resources.

 Changes in coverage may be made only during our Open Enrollment period in December unless there is a change in family status (marriage, divorce, death, birth, adoption, or employment change of employee or spouse) which is consistent with a request for change in coverage.
 The change in coverage must be made within 31 days of the change in family status.
 Open enrollment changes will be effective January 1.